ggandor/leap.nvim/README.md

-  autopilot (↔ any kind of "just-in-time" labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where the labels appear, by design, at an unknown time, makes this last goal impossible)
+  autopilot (↔ any kind of "just-in-time" labeling method; note that the "search command on steroids" approach by [Pounce](https://github.com/rlane/pounce.nvim) and [Flash](https://github.com/folke/flash.nvim), where the labels appear at an unknown time by design, makes this last goal impossible)

 All the while using **as few keystrokes as possible**, and getting distracted by **as little incidental visual noise as possible**.